Course Title: Concepts in physics

 Course Contact Email: firstname.lastname@example.org

 Name and Contact Details of All Other Relevant Staff

 Nominal Hours: 50

 Regardless of the mode of delivery, represent a guide to the relative teaching time and student effort required to successfully achieve a particular competency/module.
 This may include not only scheduled classes or workplace visits but also the amount of effort required to undertake, evaluate and complete all assessment requirements, including any non-classroom activities.

 Pre-requisites and Co-requisites

-This module covers the skills and knowledge required to investigate the major concepts in physics and their basic application.
+This course covers the skills and knowledge required to investigate major concepts in physics and their basic application.